Prepare for Arrival

 Mailing Items Ahead

 If you would like to ship a few boxes to campus in advance, you are permitted to mail a maximum of 5 boxes to your Eckerd mailbox number.
-Make sure they arrive after July 31st.
-Students will receive their mailbox number and mailing instructions in mid June.
+Make sure they are shipped as close to your arrival as possible.
+Check your Eckerd email account for your mailbox number and mailing instructions.

-For those interested in maintaining a small storage space throughout the school year (for those with lots of luggage or other large items that might be inconvenient in a dorm room) and for everyone else to keep in mind for the spring, you may contact one of the following local storage facilities to investigate their offerings.
+For those interested in maintaining a small storage space throughout the school year (for those with lots of luggage or other large items that might be inconvenient in a dorm room), you may contact one of the following local storage facilities:

 3950 34th Street South